ipashchenko/ve/README.rst

 Copyright 2014 Ilya Pashchenko.

-asc is free software made available under the MIT License.
+vlbi_errors is free software made available under the MIT License.
 For details see the LICENSE.txt file.